kubesphere/website/content/en/docs/upgrade/_index.md

 ---

-This chapter demonstrates how cluster operators can upgrade existing KubeSphere to v3.0.0.
+This chapter demonstrates how cluster operators can upgrade KubeSphere to v3.0.0.

 ## [Overview](../upgrade/overview/)